-TSS Removal Rates for GI Wet Ponds
+TSS Removal Rates for Wet Ponds

-GI wet ponds may receive credit for pollutant removal only if a waiver or variance form the green infrastructure requirements of N.J.A.C.
+Wet ponds may receive credit for pollutant removal only if a waiver or variance form the green infrastructure requirements of N.J.A.C.
 7:8-5.3 is obtained.
-GI wet ponds must be designed to treat the volume generated by the WQDS to merit the approved TSS removal rate specified in Table 5-3 at N.J.A.C.
+Wet ponds must be designed to treat the volume generated by the Water Quality Design Storm (WQDS) to merit the approved TSS removal rate specified in Table 5-3 at N.J.A.C.
 7:8-5.2(f).
-Techniques to compute this volume are discussed in Chapter 5: Stormwater Management Quantity and Quality Standards and Computations.
-The TSS removal rate for a GI wet pond is determined by the ratio of its permanent pool volume to the volume of stormwater generated by the WQDS.
-The minimum required ratio is 1:1; at this minimum ratio, the GI wet pond would have a TSS removal rate of 50%.
-TSS removal rates will increase as the ratio increases; the maximum TSS removal rate for a GI wet pond designed without extended detention is 80% at a 3:1 ratio.
+Techniques to compute this volume are discussed Chapter 5: Stormwater Management Quantity and Quality Standards and Computations.
+The TSS removal rate for a wet pond is determined by the ratio of the volume of the permanent pool to the volume of stormwater generated by the WQDS.
+The minimum required ratio is 1:1; at this minimum ratio, the wet pond would have a TSS removal rate of 50%.
+TSS removal rates will increase as the ratio increases; the maximum TSS removal rate for a wet pond designed without extended detention is 80% at a 3:1 ratio.